Best Marketing Podcasts for 2017

 The podcast audience needs to mature.
 One in four Americans ages 12-54 listened to a podcast last month.
 But to really break through and become a major part of the media landscape, podcasts must become a habit for older Americans.
 Just 11% of Americans 55+ listens to podcasts monthly.

 And what should that 11% be listening to?
 I have no idea because I don’t know those people.
-But I do have some thoughts for listeners interested in smart, entertaining podcasts about marketing and business.
+But I do have some thoughts for listeners interested in smart, entertaining shows about marketing and business.

 Here are what I consider eight must-hear podcasts for the retail marketer in 2017: